m5stack/m5-docs/docs/en/quick_start/m5core/m5stack_core_get_started_MicroPython.md

 The status of the small dot on the screen:

-* Green means M5Core successfully connected to Wi-Fi, that is online status
+* Green means M5Core successfully connected to M5Stack Server, that is online status

 * Red means be offline status